alex-kulikov-git/skyline-computation/README.md

 The skyline of a set of tuples consists of those tuples which are not dominated by any other tuple in the set.
 A tuple dominates another tuple if is better in at least one dimension and not worse in all the other dimensions.
 For a more in-depth explanation of the skyline operator and its application domains, refer to: <br/>
-S. Borzsony, D. Kossmann, and K. Stocker, *The Skyline operator*, in Proceedings 17th International Conference on Data Engineering, April 2001, pp. 421–430.
+S. Borzsony, D. Kossmann, and K. Stocker, *__The Skyline Operator__*, in Proceedings 17th International Conference on Data Engineering, April 2001, pp. 421–430.

 ## Project Code
 The original project code can be found: